aklein4734/-Search-Engine-in-C-/hw1/bugjournal.md

 - Or possibly I am not doing enough false malloc cheaks

 ## C) How you fixed the bug and why the fix was necessary
-- I freed the pointer too early once I moved the free() to the end of the function it worked.
+- I freed the pointer too early and once I moved the free() to the end of the function it worked.

 # Bug 2